Cghlewis/CGSum2019IntroR/CGsm19IntroR.md

 #We can view the dataset
 View(IMDB)

-#Note that if I wrote the word view with a lowercase v, the command would not work
+#Note that if I wrote the word "view"" with a lowercase v, the command would not work
 #Or if I wrote "imdb" rather than "IMDB" the command would not run
 #R is case sensitive
 ```